JoeLumbley/Animation/README.md

-# More on DeltaTime
+## More on DeltaTime

 DeltaTime is a critical concept in game development and animation that refers to the time elapsed between the current frame and the last frame.
-It ensures smooth and consistent motion, regardless of frame rate variations.
+This concept is essential for ensuring smooth and consistent motion, particularly in an era where games run on various hardware configurations with differing frame rates.
+Understanding DeltaTime allows developers to create fluid animations and responsive gameplay, enhancing the overall user experience.

 ### Importance of DeltaTime
 - **Frame Rate Independence**: By using DeltaTime, animations and movements can remain consistent across different hardware configurations and frame rates.
+This means that whether a game runs at 30 FPS or 60 FPS, the gameplay remains smooth.
-- **Smooth Animations**: It allows for smoother transitions and movements, as the changes are proportional to the time elapsed.
+- **Smooth Animations**: DeltaTime allows for smoother transitions and movements, as changes are proportional to the time elapsed.
+This is crucial for maintaining realism in animations.
-- **Timing Control**: DeltaTime helps in managing timing for various game mechanics, such as physics calculations, animations, and input handling.
+- **Timing Control**: DeltaTime helps manage timing for various game mechanics, such as physics calculations, animations, and input handling.
+It ensures that all elements of the game respond predictably to player actions.

 ### How DeltaTime Works
 1. **Capture Time**: Record the current time at the beginning of each frame.